If the 1920’s were the “roaring twenties,” what does that make now?

 How are we supposed to appeal to our target customers if we don’t first take the time to get to know them?

-Now I know you want to get to the fun stuff and jump into site building and logo designing, but I do want to let you know that, completing this step first is going to save you time in the long run.
+Now I know it’s super tempting get to the fun stuff and jump into site building and logo designing, but hear me when I say:

-Once we know our target customers, all of these questions will be answered, therefore helping you glide gracefully through analysis paralysis and quickly make informed decisions when building your brand and site.
+Meaning you glide gracefully through analysis paralysis and quickly make informed decisions when building your brand and site.

 You’ll also have full confidence that you’re making the right decisions, no more questioning yourself at every turn!
 (Worth it if you ask me.)

 You run the risk that your brand and your website will not connect with your target customers, and you’re likely going to see disappointing sales and conversions.

 There’s no time like the present to complete this exercise, go back to review your site and brand and tweak anything that doesn’t align with the results of this exercise.

-Okie, let’s get to it!
+Okie, let’s get to it…

 We’re going to define the foundation of your business today by getting on bestie ‘we complete each others sentences’ terms with our ideal clients/customers.

-Ideal Client Avatar Exercise
+Ideal Client Avatar complete! ✅

 Okay, first give that gal/guy a name.

 Then follow it up with their age.

 Okay now what city do they live in?

 What’s their living situation like?
 Are they single living the bachelor life in the city?
 Maybe in college with some roomies?
 Have they moved out to the suburbs with their significant other?
 Are they retired now?
 Do they have kids?
 Who are they living with and where?

 What’s their educational background?
 Did they finish high school and then went out into the real world right away?
 Maybe they went to college and had the bank of Mom and Dad pay for it?
 Or were they the college student with 2 part time jobs and yet they’re still going to be toting around student loans for years down the road?

 What about their professional details?
 What company do they work for?
 Do they like their job?
 Are they driven working up the corporate ladder?
 Did they throw the traditional life plan out the window and are living the laptop lifestyle while sipping on fresh coconuts?
 Are they just checking in from 9-5, but really their focus is on a side hustle?

 How much do they make?
 Are they happy with their salary?
 Are they just scraping by or living the good life with as much money in their account as they could ever need?

 Now get into their hobbies.
 What are they up to in their free time?
 Or are they a 60 hour work week type person so free time is not a thing for them?

 Are they religious, spiritual, maybe a bit woo-woo?

 What are their hopes and dreams for the future?
 What does their ideal life look like?

 Alright, now we know their life pretty well and what they’re up to everyday, it’s about time we learn about the other businesses, people, and causes they love and follow.
 It’s important not just to note who they follow but also get into the why behind it!
 So for this part, definitely get deep into the ‘why’ behind all of their decisions.

 What brands are they wearing every day?
 What brands are aspirational for them that they’d love to buy from?
 Why do they like these brands?
 What about these brands attracts them?

 What are they watching?
 The Kardashians, or tuning into every Presidential debate?
 Do they binge on bad reality TV or documentaries?
 Or are they all ‘no screens in ma’ house, I don’t watch TV!’?
 Why?
 Why do they watch these things?
 What about them do they like?

 Moving on over to social media, who are they following online and why?
 Fav bloggers?
 What social media channels are they on, which do they hate?
 Which did they just never understand and jump on the bandwagon for?
 Why do they follow those certain accounts on social media?
 Why are they on one social platform, but not another?

 Are they hopping the globe every couple months, or do they not own a passport?

 Are they reading magazines?
 Or are they just checking them out online these days?
 Which magazines?
 What do they like about the magazines they are reading?
 Why do they read them?

 Okie, now we want to get to understand what’s going on on the inside.

 What emotions are running through them?
 What are their fears and worries?
 What stresses them on the daily?

 What aspects of their life are they unhappy with?

 And lastly, moving on over to what your business does.